Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 The purpose of this document is to provide concrete and actionable guidelines, hints and tips on how to achieve healthy use of third party libraries and frameworks in your application.
 This covers how to get started, how to stay in control, and how to act when health deteriorates.
-Where applicable, we explain how Sigrid can be used to achieve this.
+Where applicable, this document explains how Sigrid can be used to achieve this.

 ### Structure and overview